 BEFORE YOUR PROCEDURE

-- DO NOT have anything to eat or drink for at least 6 hours before your procedure.
+- DO NOT eat or drink anything after midnight the night before your procedure.

 - Take any medications that you normally do, or, any premedication Rx’s that Dr. Sykes has prescribed for you, with WATER ONLY, as little as possible, one hour before you arrive to the office.